Free quizzes, lessons and online conversation classes for English language learners.

 Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 We tackle math, science, computer programming, history, art history, economics, and more.

 the Global Oneness Project offers free multicultural stories and accompanying lesson plans for high school and college classrooms.
 Our award-winning collection of films, photo essays, and articles explore cultural, social, and environmental issues with a humanistic lens.

 Freerice is a free-to-play website that allows players to donate to charities by playing multiple-choice quiz games.
 For every question the user answers correctly, 10 grains of rice are donated via the World Food Programme.
 The available subjects include English vocabulary and grammar, SAT, Geography, human anatomy and much more.

 BrainPOP’s an online resource bank covering an extensive range of curriculum areas.
 It’s a great way to introduce new learning experiences and topics or to extend children’s curiosity in other areas not covered in your curriculum

 With over 9,000 resources, including lesson plans, worksheets, audio, video and flashcards, onestopenglish is the world’s number one resource site for English Language teachers.

-Write & Improve is a free service for learners of English to practise their written English.
+Write & Improve is a free service for learners of English to practice their written English.
 Submit your written work and receive feedback in seconds, covering spelling, vocabulary, grammar and general style.

 We write news for students of English.
 We help students to learn and understand English.
 Easy English news can help everybody who wants to understand better.